OpenEvalProject/evals/manuscripts/elife-95524/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig6-v1.jpg)

-**Figure 6.:** eLife articles.For the training set, we summarized our findings per article.
+**Figure 6.:** For the training set, we summarized our findings per article.
 This graph shows article counts for the ‘Definitely okay’ and ‘Definitely problematic’ categories for each year evaluated.

 ![Figure 7.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig7-v1.jpg)

-**Figure 7.:** eLife articles.For the training set, this graph shows the percentage of articles categorized as ‘Definitely problematic’ for a given subdiscipline, as indicated in the article metadata.
+**Figure 7.:** For the training set, this graph shows the percentage of articles categorized as ‘Definitely problematic’ for a given subdiscipline, as indicated in the article metadata.
 In many cases, a single article was associated with multiple subdisciplines; these articles are shown as ‘Multidisciplinary’.
 We used a χ² goodness-of-fit test to calculate the p-value, with the overall proportion of each discipline as the expected probability.

 Despite the benefits of manual review, this process is infeasible on a large scale.
 Therefore, we evaluated techniques for automating image classification.
 As an initial test, we used the five image-quantification metrics.
 We also combined these into a single, ranked-based score for each image.
 In all cases, the metrics differed significantly between the ‘Definitely okay’ and ‘Definitely problematic’ images (Figure 8; Figure 9; Figure 10; Figure 11; Figure 12; Figure 13).
 To estimate their predictive performance, we performed cross validation on the training set.
 Values relatively close to 1.0 indicate relatively high performance.
 A value of 0.5 indicates that predictions are no better than random guessing.
 The best-performing metric was number of color pairs that exhibited a high color-distance ratio between the original and simulated images (AUROC: 0.75; AUPRC: 0.34).
 All the other metrics—except mean, pixel-wise color distance between the original and simulated image—performed better than random guessing (Supplementary file 1A).
 As an alternative to the combined rank score, we used classification algorithms to make predictions with the five metrics as inputs.
 In cross-validation on the training set, the best-performing algorithm was Logistic Regression (AUROC: 0.82; AUPRC: 0.43; Supplementary file 1B).

 ![Figure 8.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig8-v1.jpg)

-**Figure 8.:** eLife categorized as ‘Definitely okay’ or ‘Definitely problematic’.We used a two-sided Mann-Whitney U test to calculate the p-value.
+**Figure 8.:** We used a two-sided Mann-Whitney U test to calculate the p-value.

 ![Figure 9.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig9-v1.jpg)

-**Figure 9.:** eLife categorized as ‘Definitely okay’ or ‘Definitely problematic’.We used a two-sided Mann-Whitney U test to calculate the p-value.
+**Figure 9.:** We used a two-sided Mann-Whitney U test to calculate the p-value.

 ![Figure 10.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig10-v1.jpg)

-**Figure 10.:** eLife categorized as ‘Definitely okay’ or ‘Definitely problematic’.We used a two-sided Mann-Whitney U test to calculate the p-value.
+**Figure 10.:** We used a two-sided Mann-Whitney U test to calculate the p-value.

 ![Figure 11.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig11-v1.jpg)

-**Figure 11.:** eLife categorized as ‘Definitely okay’ or ‘Definitely problematic’.We used a two-sided Mann-Whitney U test to calculate the p-value.
+**Figure 11.:** We used a two-sided Mann-Whitney U test to calculate the p-value.

 ![Figure 12.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig12-v1.jpg)

-**Figure 12.:** eLife categorized as ‘Definitely okay’ or ‘Definitely problematic’.We used a two-sided Mann-Whitney U test to calculate the p-value.
+**Figure 12.:** We used a two-sided Mann-Whitney U test to calculate the p-value.

 ![Figure 13.](https://cdn.elifesciences.org/articles/95524/elife-95524-fig13-v1.jpg)

-**Figure 13.:** eLife categorized as ‘Definitely okay’ or ‘Definitely problematic’.We used a two-sided Mann-Whitney U test to calculate the p-value.
+**Figure 13.:** We used a two-sided Mann-Whitney U test to calculate the p-value.

 Additionally, we created a convolutional neural network (CNN) to make predictions according to visual and spatial patterns in the images.
 CNNs are highly configurable and often sensitive to model parameters and configurations.
 Accordingly, we performed multiple iterations of cross validation on the training set and compared a variety of hyperparameters and configurations.
 All non-default options performed better than Logistic Regression based on the image-quantification metrics (Supplementary file 1C).
 The best-performing approach used class weighting; early stopping; random flipping and rotation (threshold: 0.2); a dropout rate of 0.5; the ResNet pre-trained model for transfer learning; and model fine tuning.